telerik/blazor-docs/getting-started/vs-code-integration/share-to-repl.md

 # Share to Telerik REPL

-[Progress Telerik REPL for Blazor]((https://www.telerik.com/blazor-ui/repl)) is a browser-based playground for creating, saving, running and sharing Blazor code snippets.
+[Progress Telerik REPL for Blazor]((https://www.telerik.com/blazor-ui/repl)) is a browser-based playground for creating, saving, running, and sharing Blazor code snippets.

-The [Telerik UI for Blazor Productivity Tools for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=TelerikInc.blazortemplatewizard) provides integration with Telerik REPL for Blazor.
-It allows you to export your code snippet and share the generated URL to social media, community forums or with a team member.
+The [Telerik UI for Blazor Productivity Tools for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=TelerikInc.blazortemplatewizard) extension provides integration with Telerik REPL for Blazor.
+It allows you to export your code snippet and share the generated URL to social media, community forums, or with a team member.

 ## Get the Extension